Add Objective Indicators to the HUD

 - can be filtered by classes (construct and destruct for engi, only some of the destruct for covops, etc), or display some filter to all classes (see the command map existing filters)

 It’s not perfect, can become somewhat heavy in some situation (see last screenshot, with fireteam members icons also displayed), but it isn’t bad either as the code uses a fading effect between filters and thus does not show everything at the same time.

 We could also display icons over the objective (I like the idea), but these should be only visible when in sight.
 I don’t see the use of icons visible through walls when the compass does the job in a better manner.

-#9 Updated by keMoN over 2 years ago
+#9 Updated by keMoN about 3 years ago

 I’m in favour of the combination of on-screen indicators when in direct line of sight (primary and secondary objectives) and the compass for permanent objective indicators.